10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 Common examples include:

-• Older homes (repairs, insulation, heating/cooling costs)
+• Older homes (repairs, heating/cooling)

 What to do instead